Janadriya Festival Kicks Off with Colorful Start

 “The festival mirrors the glory of our past culture and heritage.
 Thanks to the keenness and support of King Abdullah and Crown Prince Sultan, it has become an international cultural event,” said Prince Miteb assistant commander of the National Guard for Military Affairs and vice chairman of the festival’s Supreme Committee.

-King Abdullah will attend the annual equestrian event at Janadriya tomorrow.Filed under Saudi Royals
+King Abdullah will attend the annual equestrian event at Janadriya tomorrow.Filed under Saudi Arabia

-Tagged Janadriyah Festival, King Abdullah bin Abdul Aziz, King Hamad, Sheikh Hamed bin Zayed.
+Tagged Janadriyah Festival, King Abdullah bin Abdul Aziz of Saudi Arabia, King Hamad of Bahrain, Sheikh Hamed bin Zayed Al Nahyan.